 - Increase IRS corporate enforcement budget

-- Increase the tax rate on global intangible low-taxed income (“GILTI”) from 10.5% to 21%, eliminate the 10% return on tangible assets (QBAI) and institute a country-by-country calculation
+- Increase the tax rate on global intangible low-taxed income (GILTI) from 10.5% to 21%, eliminate the 10% return on qualified business asset investments (QBAI) and institute a country-by-country calculation

-- Tightening anti-inversion rules making it harder for U.S. corporations to invert
+- Tightening of anti-inversion rules making it harder for U.S. corporations to invert

-- Disallow certain expense deductions for companies offshoring jobs and provides credits to support onshoring jobs
+- Disallow certain expense deductions for companies offshoring jobs and provide credits to support onshoring jobs

-- Enact a new rule disallowing profit-stripping deductions for payments made to foreign corporation if the foreign corporation is “based in a country that does not adopt a strong minimum tax”.
-This proposal may signal a possible repeal of the base erosion and anti-abuse tax (“BEAT”) as the fact sheet states that this proposal will replace “an ineffective provision in the 2017 tax law that tried to stop foreign corporations from stripping profits out of the United States”
+- Enact a new rule disallowing profit-stripping deductions for payments made to foreign corporations if the foreign corporation is “based in a country that does not adopt a strong minimum tax.”
+This proposal may signal a possible repeal of the base erosion and anti-abuse tax (BEAT) as the fact sheet states that this proposal will replace “an ineffective provision in the 2017 tax law that tried to stop foreign corporations from stripping profits out of the United States.”